 Developing IT Business Analytics Yourself

-Some teams may even have some elements of a complete IT Business Analytics system in place, and it’s tempting to build it out further into a more complete solution.
-For example, you may have some basic KPIs and operational reports already available in your ITSM or Softwatr Development systems of record.
+Some teams may even have some elements of a complete IT business analytics system in place, and it’s tempting to build it out further into a more complete solution.
+For example, you may have some basic Key Performance Indicators (KPIs) and operational reports already available in your IT Service Management (ITSM) or software development systems of record.
 Another common example is teams that have dumped their data from across the IT systems landscape in an enterprise data lake in an attempt to make sense of it.

 However, developing a proprietary analytics system requires a large amount of resources — more than many teams anticipate.
 The system must not only determine how to integrate data from multiple sources, but it must also utilize analysis models that provide an accurate representation of priority metrics.
 A poorly built model can also include common statistical biases, creating a skewed view of daily operations and KPI target progress.

 Such a system also requires a large team and can add to the administrative burden an IT department faces.
 This can lead to costs and efforts spiraling beyond the predicted scope of the initial project.